-When we look at the HISTORY OF our states, we learn that citizens intentionally defined CORPORATIONS through charters - the certificates of incorporation.
+When we look at the HISTORY OF our states, we learn that citizens intentionally defined CORPORA-TIONS through charters - the certificates of incorporation.
 In exchange for the charter, a corporation was obligated to obey all laws, to serve the common good, and to cause no harm.
 Early state legislators wrote charter laws to limit corporate authority, and to ensure that when a corporation caused harm, they could revoke its charter.
 In the late 19th century, however, corporations claimed special protections under the Constitution.
 Large companies used legal power to assert legal authority over what to make and how to make it, to move money, influence elections, bend governments to their will.
 They insisted that once formed, corporations may operate forever, with the privilege of limited liability and freedom from community or worker interference in business judgments.

-It is inappropriate for investment and production decisions that can shape our communities and lives to be made essentially from afar, in boardrooms, closed-door regulatory agencies, and prohibitively expensive courtrooms.
+It is inappropriate for the investment and production decisions that can shape our communities and lives to be made essentially from afar, in boardrooms, closed-door regulatory agencies, and prohibitively expensive courtrooms.

 It is unacceptable to have the level of influence now being exerted by corporate interests over the public interest.
 We challenge the propriety and equity of "corporate welfare" in the form of tax breaks, subsidies, payments, grants, bailouts, giveaways, unenforced laws and regulations; and historic, continuing access to our vast public resources, including millions of acres of land, forests, mineral resources, intellectual property rights, and government-created research.
 We call for revisiting what one Supreme Court Justice called, when referring to the history of constitutional law, "the history of the impact of the modern corporation upon the American scene."
 We believe that corporations are neither inevitable nor always appropriate.
-Judicial and legislative decisions that have made it possible for big business to stay beyond the reach of democracy need to be re-examined.
+Judicial and legislative decisions that have made it possible for big business to stay beyond the reach of democracy need to be reexamined.

-Legal doctrines must be continually revised in recognition of the changing needs of an active, democratic citizenry.
-Huge multi-national corporations are artificial creations, not natural persons uniquely sheltered under constitutional protections.
-It is time to support local government and state government attempts to DEFINE CORPORATIONS and to prevent these entities from exercising democratic rights which are uniquely possessed by the citizens of the United States.

-One point remains unequivocal: Because corporations have become the dominant economic institution of the planet, they must address and squarely face the social and environmental problems that afflict humankind.
+Legal doctrines must be continually seen in light of the changing needs of society.
+Huge trans-national corporations are artificial creations, not natural persons uniquely sheltered under Constitutional protections.
+It is time to look at STATUTES and PRECE DENTS to HOLD CORPORATIONS ACCOUNTABLE, even to the point of revoking charters.
+One point remains unequivocal - because corporations have become the dominant economic institution of the planet, they must address and squarely face the social and environmental problems that afflict humankind.